+From January 2017 for all ATM Card transactions which exceeds 5 transactions per month will have a service charge of Rs.20 or any other specified by banks.
+Debit card transactions at petrol pumps were levied service charges from pump owners.
+This made all Indian pumps decide not to accept ATM card or credit cards from 13 January 2017.
 There has been complaints by people that service charge is being taken on payments at petrol pumps .etc.
 On 8-12-2016 a circular came out with instructions that all transactions up to Rs.2000 will not have any service charges.
+This exemption ended on 31 December 2016 and after that service charges were started again by many banks.
 Demonetization of currency notes has promoted usage of online wallets, debit, credit card transactions in India.
 Number of ATM withdrawals using debit cards in India also increased.
 So this made all customers have doubt regarding, What are Online transactions limit India is having after demonetization.
 This was because withdrawal limits have been specified on bank withdrawals in form of cash.

 ATM withdrawals in form of cash was having withdrawal limit of Rs.2500 as of now.
 Earlier it was Rs.2000.
 There was discussions to increase ATM withdrawal limit to Rs.4000, but was not allowed as cash circulation became difficult.
 Even Indian Prime Minister Narendra Modi asked citizens to depend more on online transactions.
 Promotion of cashless transactions using wallets was recommended in India.
 This made everyone inquire whether there is any Debit Credit card payments limit applicable on online transactions.